Yasir-77/My-DevOps-Journey/Networking/notes/readme.md

 | Speed | Faster, no connection or handshake setup needed   | Slower due to overheaad of connection |
 | Error Checking | No error checking or flow control   | Error checking and flow control |

+## Chapter 2: OSI Model (open system interconnection model)

+### Overview of OSI Model

+Why do we need a communication model?